Shreeyak/pytorch-lightning-segmentation-template/README.md

  save the latest checkpoint or save checkpoints every N steps/epoch.
 We save checkpoints in our own logs directory structure, which is different from Lightning's default.

+### Loggers

+At this point, this project only supports the WandB logger (Weights and Biases).
+Other loggers can easily be added.
+Modify these methods after adding your logger to the config system:

+- `utils.generate_log_dir_path()` - Generates dir structure to save logs
+- `LogMedia._log_images_to_wandb()` - If logging media such as images

 ### Notes
 #### Absolute imports
 This project is setup as a package.
 One of the advantages of setting it up as a